Narges Mohammadi Nobel Peace Laureate of 2023.

 This image captures the essence of Narges Mohammadi's advocacy and the impact she has on her audience, illustrating a powerful moment of leadership and inspiration in the fight for women's rights.

-In 2016, she was tried in prison and sentenced to 16 years of prison, which was upheld in the appeal court.
-After her release on bail, she launched a campaign to stop solitary confinement and published two books and a documentary film.
-She was arrested again in 2021 and she has been in prison since.
+In 2016, Narges Mohammadi was tried in prison and sentenced to 16 years, a sentence upheld by the appeal court.
+After being released on bail, she launched a campaign against solitary confinement and its effects, publishing two books and a documentary titled White Torture.
+She was arrested again in 2021 for her activism.

 “What the government may not understand is that the more of us they lock up, the stronger we become."